 I will start by saying that all three Departments of Dance, Music and Theatre, independently within their own sphere, move in coherent parallel directions that have arisen from a fertile dialogue among them, coupled with a deliberately systematic approach.

-All three festivals are highly focused: the themes they have chosen for their research are all three in some way an expression of the desire to explore boundaries, or even the desire to reduce boundaries to the point where they are no longer considered as such, and of course the point is not to pursue greater popularity through a loss of rigour, it is to seek the most open rigorous acknowledgment of the qualities that exist in the vast world of artistic creation.
+All three Festivals are highly focused: the themes they have chosen for their research are all in some way an expression of the desire to explore boundaries, to the point that they are no longer considered as such, not with the purpose of pursuing a more acquiescent popularity, but for a more open and rigorous acknowledgment of the qualities that exist in the boundless world of artistic creation.

-All the DMT departments are committed in their programme to a joint Festival–College, which has become established over the years, offering not only actors but directors as well a training ground for dialogue, not just for dancers but for choreographers too, not just for composers but for librettists and directors of musical theatre.
+All the DMT Departments are committed in their programmes to a joint Festival–College, which has become consolidated over the years, offering a training ground and a forum for dialogue not only to actors, but to directors as well, not only to dancers but to choreographers, not only to composers but to librettists and to directors of musical theatre.

-This more strongly systematic approach to our artistic programme, which is both openness and compactness, also seeks to make our festival-colleges places of exchange, increasingly equipped to offer its audiences precious opportunities for knowledge and direct experience of the worlds of theatre, dance and music.
+This more systematic approach in the artistic programmes, which means both openness and compactness, aspires to make our Festival–Colleges places to exchange ideas, increasingly equipped to offer audiences precious opportunities for insight and involvement in the worlds of theatre, dance and music.

-Our warmest thanks go to the Mibact, the Regione del Veneto, the City of Venice and the Biennale in its entirety.
+Our warmest thanks go to the MiBACT, the Regione del Veneto, the City of Venice and La Biennale in its entirety.